 Open 10am to 5pm, you’ll be passing by on your return to the train station if you feel like you need to come back for items you don’t want to carry.

-Upon exiting Fab and Fated, turn right up Worcester Street until you reach the mini roundabout at the top.
+Of all the things to do in Gloucester, the Cathedral is a must visit!
+So upon exiting Fab and Fated, turn right up Worcester Street until you reach the mini roundabout at the top.
 Turn right, you’ll pass Sainsbury’s on your right.
 Pass the Abbey on your right hand side (it’s a pub) and turn right on to St John’s Ln – it’s just after Cotters Bar and Shoes.
 Notice the little white arches on your right hand side, and walk through them – before the Osteopathic and Sports Injuries Clinic.

 Follow the path to the right before turning left and you’ll exit towards the back of the Cathedral.
 Turn left to reach the entrance.